rashika-dabas/Amazon-Crawling/README.md

 Implementing Web Scrapping using Scrapy

 ## Synopsis
-### Objective: Succeed in scraping Amazon Baby Clothing Sets products data and store it employing MongoDB software
+### Objective: Succeed in scraping Amazon Baby Clothing Sets products data and store it employing MongoDB Compass
 ### Approach:
 * Taken advantage of Scrapy, Pywin32, Scrapy-User-Agents and PyMongo and created spider for crawling
 * Applied HTML concepts and Selector Gadget Chrome Extension to select similarly placed data collectively
 * Bypassed restrictions via agents and proxies, defined pipeline and encoded extraction for multiple pages
-### Result: Collected scraped data of 334 documents inside the NoSQL database supported by MongoDB Compass
+### Result: Collected scraped data of 334 documents inside the NoSQL database supported by MongoDB

 ## Requirements
 1. Pycharm